andrtell/notes/chez/chez_scripts.md

 __Basic script__

 We can run a program as a shell script using `scheme --script <FILE>`.

+The _parameter_ `command-line` becomes available when run as a script.

 ```scheme
 ; run.ss